Usama-dev1/JWT-AUTH-REFRESH_AND_ACCESS_TOKEN_Boilerplate_with_OTP/README.md

 *   **OTP Verification**: Secure email-based OTP verification for user registration and password resets.
 *   **Role-Based Authentication**: Middleware to restrict route access based on user roles (e.g., User, Admin).

-💡 AI-Ready Specification
-This repository includes an architectural JSON map (auth-flow.json or similar) explicitly designed for AI assistants, LLMs, and code generation agents.
-It allows AI tools to instantly understand the state, schemas, token rotation strategies, and endpoints of the codebase without needing to trace files manually.
 ---

 ## 🛠️ Database Architecture (Models)